kyma-incubator/compass/docs/internal/proposals/compass-split/compass-split.md

 There are two main reasons for the Compass project split:

-- Separation of concerns: Application Connectivity components are separated from Runtime-related components.
+- Separation of responsibilities: Application Connectivity components are separated from Runtime-related components.
 - Change of the Application Connectivity components ownership.

 ## Implementation